stepthom/text_mining_resources/README.md

 - [Sentiment140](http://help.sentiment140.com): Allows you to discover the sentiment of a brand, product, or topic on Twitter.
 - [Awesome Deep Learning for Natural Language Processing (NLP)](https://github.com/brianspiering/awesome-dl4nlp)
 - [Paper with Code](https://paperswithcode.com/): A fantastic list of recent machine learning papers on ArXiv, with links to code.
-- [Chinese NLP Tools](https://datascience.shanghai.nyu.edu/chinese-nlp-tools) A great list of tools for NLP in Chinese Language. created by University of Nanjing 2019
+- [Chinese NLP Tools](https://datascience.shanghai.nyu.edu/chinese-nlp-tools).
+2019.
+List of tools for NLP in Chinese Language.

 # Contribute

 Contributions are more than welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) first.